teamleaderleo/fin-agent/README.md

 ## A Note on API Access and Citations

-This application was built using the Financial Modeling Prep (FMP) API key provided in the assignment brief.
+This application was built using a private Financial Modeling Prep (FMP) API key.
 However, the citations were built using the Free-tier API key given on the demo page, which has certain limitations.

 **Therefore, while the citation links (`🔗`) in the chat interface are programmatically correct, they may not always resolve to a page with data.**